 (f) Services included in OAR 410-120-1200 Excluded Services Limitations;

-(10) Physical capacity examinations are not a part of the PT/OT program, but may be reimbursed as Administrative Examinations when ordered by the local branch office.
-See OAR 410 Division 150 for information on Administrative examinations and report billing.
+(8) Physical capacity examinations are not a part of the PT/OT program but may be reimbursed as administrative examinations when ordered by the local branch office.
+See OAR chapter 410, division 150, for information on administrative examinations and report billing.

 Stat.
 Auth.: ORS 413.042